 Not everyone can afford to have a pool in their garden, nor does everyone have the climate for it.
 However, there are other budget options.
 A paddling pool is always great to have on a hot day for kids to play in and cool off.
 Some paddling pools are so big that they’re practically tubs and can be ideal for adult use.

 You could even consider a hot tub for use all year round.
 Your average outdoor hot tub is likely to cost a couple of thousand dollars.
-However, there are inflatable hot tubs that cost a fraction of the price.Disclaimer Having a house full of ravenous children that never stop eating or growing, and a pair of cats that I do not own but feed can be very costly.
+However, there are inflatable hot tubs that cost a fraction of the price.Just So You Know Having a house full of ravenous children that never stop eating or growing, and a pair of cats that I do not own but feed can be very costly.
 This post has been made possible by generous sponsorship, the provision of free products, the inclusion of affiliate links so I earn a small amount if you click and buy, or a combination of these things.
-Although I received goodies of some kind in return for writing this post, it did not cloud my judgement or influence what I have written because I would never lie to you guys.
+Although I received goodies of some kind in return for writing this post, it did not cloud my judgement or influence what I have written.